 Gifted & Talented Education

-Burleson Independent School District demonstrates its commitment to educational excellence through its array of programs for the academically gifted and talented student throughout the grade levels.
+Burleson Independent School District demonstrates its commitment to educational excellence through its array of programs for academically gifted and talented students throughout the grade levels.
 The Texas State Plan for the Education of Gifted/Talented Students indicates five categories of giftedness: general intellectual ability, specific academic aptitude, creativity, leadership, and visual/performing arts.
-Currently Burleson ISD serves students through the gifted and talented program who are identified as advanced intellectually and academically.
-Their giftedness may surface as an outstanding aptitude in one or more of the areas of language arts, math, science and social studies.
+Currently, Burleson ISD serves students through the gifted and talented program who are identified as advanced intellectually and academically.
+Their giftedness may surface as an outstanding aptitude in one or more of the areas of language arts, math, science, and social studies.
 Programming focuses on gifted academic experiences and personal development.
-Although many gifted students also possess artistic/musical, creative talents, and leadership characteristics, courses and programs are available outside of the gifted and talented program for students talented in those areas.
-The SOAR program, the TAG Program, the Pre-Advanced Placement program, and Advanced Placement program, all provide a wide variety of learning opportunities throughout an identified gifted student’s schooling.
+Although many gifted students also possess artistic/musical, creative talents and leadership characteristics, courses, and programs are available outside of the gifted and talented program for students talented in those areas.
+The Tiny TAG program, the TAG Program, the Honors Program, the Advanced Placement program, and the GT Independent Study Fair all provide a wide variety of learning opportunities throughout an identified gifted student’s schooling.

 For additional information:

-Contact your student's campus or the office of Advanced Academics & Counseling.
+Contact your student's campus or the office of Advanced Academics.

 Burleson ISD is committed to providing a website that is accessible to the widest possible audience, regardless of technology or ability.
 This website endeavors to comply with best practices and standards defined by Section 508 of the U.S. Rehabilitation Act.
 If you would like additional assistance or have accessibility concerns, please contact us at WEBMASTER@BISDMAIL.NET or 817-245-1000.
 We are always striving to improve the accessibility standards of our website.